 Immunizations outside of current ACA guidelines may be subject to cost sharing.
-Please review Neighborhood's Exchange formulary.
+Please review Neighborhood's online formulary directory.

 Infertility Services

 In accordance with State of Rhode Island General Laws § 27-18-30, coverage is provided for medically necessary diagnosis and treatment of infertility.
 We only cover these services for a woman who is: